Updated: April 24, 2025

 In this article, we’ll provide you with everything that you will need to know about healthcare in Portugal.
-We will split this into public and private healthcare sections, followed by examining your eligibility to access healthcare here, followed bysome practical information that you should be aware of.
+We will split this into public and private healthcare sections, followed by examining your eligibility to access healthcare here, and practical information that you should be aware of.

 Portugal Healthcare: Public Options

 The national health service in Portugal is called the Serviço Nacional de Saúde (SNS) and is publicly financed.
-Basic national healthcare is administered through local and regional health centers and public hospitals, with all healthcare included in this except dental services.
-If you are a resident of Portugal, then you do not have to worry, as you’ll have complete access to the SNS.
-Health care under the SNS is completely free for children under 18 and people over 65.
+Basic national healthcare is administered through local and regional health centers and public hospitals, with all healthcare included in this, except dental services.
+If you are a resident of Portugal, then you do not have to worry, as you’ll have complete access to the SNS after you get your healthcare number – número nacional de utente from your local health center.
+Healthcare under the SNS is completely free for children under 18 and people over 65.

 Portugal Healthcare: Private Options

+Expats in Portugal can also enjoy top-quality private healthcare options.
 Private healthcare services in Portugal have been in the country for a while and there are now many private healthcare facilities up and down the country.
 Private healthcare in Portugal is also considerably lower than in the USA.
-For instance, private health insurance can be secured for less than €120 per month.
+For instance, private health insurance in Portugal can be secured for less than €120 per month.
 Note that the cost of insurance will vary depending on age and existing health conditions.

 Public-private partnerships have significantly improved healthcare over the past years.
-This includes creating new hospitals, producing long-term care networks, and reorganizing primary care, amongst other improvements.
+This includes creating new hospitals, producing long-term care networks, and reorganizing primary care, among other improvements.

 How good is Portugal’s healthcare?

-Alongside this, according to the 2020 Health Care Index, Portugal’s healthcare ranking is considered high, ranking 27th out of 167 countries, and performing particularly well in terms of the quality of infrastructure.
-The World Index of Healthcare Innovation 2021 also ranked Portgual 17th in their rankings, which takes into account quality, choice, science & technology, and fiscal sustainability.
+Portugal is noted to perform particularly well in terms of the quality of infrastructure.
+The World Index of Healthcare Innovation 2021 also ranked Portugal in 17th position in their rankings, which takes into account quality, choice, science & technology, and fiscal sustainability.

 Are you entitled to Portuguese healthcare services?

 The SNS is similar to healthcare systems in other countries, providing local health and hospital services.
-Healthcare for visitors is very similar to healthcare for residents.
+If you are a Portuguese resident, you will have access to the public system.
 The main difference between the Portuguese health system and some other healthcare systems, such as in the United States, where healthcare is very expensive for visitors, is that each person who uses the SNS will have to pay a small charge for consultations and tests.

 As an expat in Portugal with a residence permit, you should be registered at the health center (Centro de Saúde) and must hold a User’s Card.
 This is obtained from the health center by presenting proof of residence.
 If you are from a non-EU country, you must also provide a social security number.